Privacy Policy

 - Use the cookie management tool on our website (if available)

-- Reject non-essential cookies when first visiting our website through the cookie banner
+- Decline non‑essential cookies when you first visit the website via the cookie banner

-Note: Disabling some cookies may affect your browsing experience and some features may not function fully.
+Note: Disabling certain cookies may affect your experience and some features may not function fully.

 - Performance of a contract/service between you and us.